LADIES OF THE LAKE QUILT GUILD

 Programs

-For questions or sign ups, please contact Program Chair Suzanne Lee directly or email by selecting the button below.
+For questions or sign ups, please contact Program Chair Gretchen Moore directly or email by selecting the button below.
 The workshops really are geared towards all skill levels and are a lot of fun.
 Come for the sewing and the comradery, and you just might learn something new as well.
 Classes may be open to non-members if space is available.

 Contact Chairman